8ta4/spam/README.md

 No. The `gatekeeper` agent is the final check.
 You'll see its decision in the `approved` column of the `runs` sheet.
 The `reason` column will tell you why the `gatekeeper` made its call.

+> Can I use a prospect's message history in my prompts?

+Yes.
+For each `endpoint` you specify in the `runs` sheet, the tool finds the `prospect` tied to that endpoint, and pulls that prospect's message history from the `messages` sheet.
+The system then hands that history over to your `:user` function in `config.cljs`.

 > Where do I change the spreadsheet URL?

 Your `config.cljs` file's job is to return a map as its final expression.
 The URL is the value of the `:spreadsheet` key in that map.